 "While no specific cause of SAD is known, studies have found some specific factors that could contribute to SAD," Dr. Katy Kamkar, PhD, C.Psych, a clinical psychologist at the Centre for Addiction and Mental Health in Toronto, tells Bustle.
 "For instance, the reduced sunlight might affect our biological or internal clock (circadian rhythm) that plays a role in when we sleep and when we wake up."

-Furthermore, DST could have a negative effect on people who already have depression, according to a 2009 study published in the Environmental Health journal.
+Messing with your circadian rhythm can impact your mental health.
+"Reduced sunlight can also drop the level of serotonin, a neurotransmitter that affects our mood, in turn, leading to symptoms of depression," she explains.
+Switching back to standard time can have a negative effect on people who already have depression, according to a 2009 study published in the Environmental Health journal.
 The study suggested that a lack of exposure to sunlight in people with depression could lead to a higher likelihood of cognitive impairment, or a decreased ability to think critically and answer simple questions.

 It's commonly believed that the time change in the spring is more severe than the time change in the fall, because in the spring, you lose an hour of sleep — but that's not necessarily true for all people.
 A 2008 study published in the BMC Physiology journal found that people who preferred morning activities had a harder time transitioning out of DST than into it.
 Even so, the study suggested that people's circadian rhythms were disturbed in both scenarios.
 This essentially means that whether you're gaining or losing an hour of sleep, you could still throw off your sleep cycle.

 Although transitioning out of DST could impact your circadian rhythm and mental health, it's hard to avoid participating, considering 70 countries around the world observe it, according to National Geographic.
-You might not be able to avoid it altogether, but that doesn't mean you can't take little steps to help yourself better adjust to the time change.
+You might not be able to opt out altogether, but that doesn't mean you can't take little steps to help yourself better adjust to the time change.
 The Cleveland Clinic suggests sticking with your usual schedule and practicing a nighttime ritual to help your body and brain adjust to the time change.
 This way, even if you can't ignore the event altogether, at least you'll feel better prepared to face the new, shifted day.

 Lahti, T. A., Leppämäki, S., Lönnqvist, J., & Partonen, T. (2008).
 Transitions into and out of daylight saving time compromise sleep and the rest-activity cycles.
 BMC physiology, 8(1), 3. https://bmcphysiol.biomedcentral.com/articles/10.1186/1472-6793-8-3#article-info